FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Methodology

+$M$ is the number of reused historical samples, and $\gamma<1$ is the discount factor to weight the historical samples.
+Our method is able to reduce the communication overhead with a large $\Delta t$ and $S=1$, while guaranteeing the performance.

+As we only update the covariance $\bm{\Sigma}$ every $\Delta t$ rounds, the annealing factor $\beta^{\tau_k}$ can prevent us from making the same selection during the $\Delta t$ rounds.
+Repeatedly training with the same group of clients would cause the global model to overfit on their data, which may hinder the convergence of FL.
+In practice, we reset $\tau_k$ to $0$ after each GP training round to achieve the fastest convergence while avoiding overfitting on some clients.

-We summarize our overall FL framework FedGP in Algorithm~\ref{alg:whole}.
-It is noteworthy that our method is orthogonal to existing FL optimizers that amend the local aggregation scheme, e.g., FedAvg~\cite{mcmahan2017communication} and FedProx~\cite{li2018federated}, so our method can be easily combined with any of them.
+We summarize our overall framework FedCor in \cref{alg:whole}.
+It is noteworthy that our method is orthogonal to existing FL optimizers that amend the training loss or the aggregation scheme, e.g., FedAvg~\cite{mcmahan2017communication} and FedProx~\cite{li2018federated}.
+So our method can be combined with any of them.